puppetlabs/puppetlabs-apache/README.md

     }
 ~~~

-If you want to add two name-based vhosts so that they answer on either 10.0.0.10 or 10.0.0.20, you **MUST** declare `add_listen => 'false'` to disable the otherwise automatic 'Listen 80', as it conflicts with the preceding IP-based vhosts.
+To add name-based virtual hosts that answer on either 10.0.0.10 or 10.0.0.20, you **must** set the `add_listen` parameter to `false` to disable the default Apache setting of `Listen 80`, as it conflicts with the preceding IP-based virtual hosts.

 ~~~ puppet
     apache::vhost { 'fourth.example.com':